-- Sustaining our current unique service offerings and documenting their impact to make our learning available to the wider sector; - Developing community awareness campaigns on the unacceptable nature of homophobic and transphobic abuse and violence and referrals to the police and other health services for LGBTI victims of prejudice related abuse:
+Sustaining our current unique service offerings and documenting their impact to make our learning available to the wider sector;

-- Building broader sector capacity to deliver effective services to LGBTI people and to develop and implement diversity programs in work settings; - Advocating for appropriate inclusion of LGBTI populations in relevant research and policy frameworks and - Continuing to build resilience based programs to equip LGBTI communities with the support to reduce the impact of homophobic and transphobic abuse and to report it to relevant bodies where necessary.

-It should be noted here that ACON's contribution to the population level outcomes in the framework can only ever be partial, and much depends on the actions of many other stakeholders and decision makers.

-We will, however, hold ourselves accountable for achieving the lower level objectives identified in the attached table, which we believe can contribute significantly to this ultimate goal, given adequate resourcing and the support of key partner organisations.

-ACON has a number of unique programs currently operating in this area:
+- Developing community awareness campaigns on the unacceptable nature of homophobic and transphobic abuse and violence and referrals to the police and other health services for LGBTI victims of prejudice related abuse; - Building broader sector capacity to deliver effective services to LGBTI people and to develop and implement diversity programs in work settings; - Advocating for appropriate inclusion of LGBTI populations in relevant research and policy frameworks; and - Continuing to build resilience based programs to equip LGBTI communities with the support to reduce the impact of homophobic and transphobic abuse and to report it to relevant bodies where necessary. - It should be noted here that ACON's contribution to the population level outcomes in the framework can only ever be partial, and much depends on the actions of many other stakeholders and decision makers. - We will, however, hold ourselves accountable for achieving the lower level objectives identified in the attached table, which we believe can contribute significantly to this ultimate goal, given adequate resourcing and the support of key partner organisations. - ACON has a number of unique programs that currently support this area of work: - Client support: information support and referral for victims of homophobic and/or transphobic abuse, violence and domestic violence, including advocacy.

-- This is Oz: an online photo gallery and social media platform addressing homophobia and transphobia. inclusion and diversity and related human rights.
-This Is Oz has been included as an additional teaching resource by the Department of Education and Communities and has been archived in the National Library of Australia. - Client support: information support and referral for victims of homophobic and/or transphobic violence and domestic violence, including advocacy. - NSW Police Force: we contribute to annual training to GLLOs and new recruits, build and improve relationships with LGBTI communities, partner with Local Area Commands (LACs) and widely distribute AVP collateral to LACs. - The International Day against Homophobia and Transphobia (IDAHOT): the AVP introduced IDAHOT to ACON in 2008 as an invaluable platform to address public opinion and raise awareness on homophobia and transphobia, IDAHOT involves annual events, initiatives and partnerships.

-- NSW Anti-Homophobia Interagency (AHI), of which the AVP is the current chair: this group aims to "affirm diversity and address prejudice related to sex. gender and sexuality in education environments, with a focus on secondary and primary schools"This group is currently developing a web portal for students, teachers, parents and families of good practice resources, information and links on LGBTLissues relevant to these populations. - Support of Wear It Purple Day: a student run, not-for-profit organisation that exists to support young people who identify as sexuality and/ or gender diverse in response to homophobic bullying leading to suicide among young people that invites young people to stand in support of their LGBTIQ peers by wearing purple one day of the year.
+- NSW Police Force: we contribute to annual training to GLLOs and new recruits, build and improve relationships with LGBTI communities, partner with Local Area Commands (LACs) and widely distribute our community safety and social inclusion collateral to LACs. - The International Day against Homophobia and Transphobia (IDAHOT): the AVP introduced IDAHOT to ACON in 2008 as an invaluable platform to address public opinion and raise awareness on homophobia and transphobia.
+IDAHOT involves annual events, initiatives and partnerships. - Support of Wear It Purple Day: a student run, not-for-profit organisation that exists to support young people who identify as sexuality and/or gender diverse, founded in response to homophobic bullying leading to suicide.
+Wear It Purple Day invites young people to stand in support of their LGBTIQ peers by wearing purple one day of the year.
 The AVP and AHI support this. - Support and participate on the Safe Schools Steering Committee and work taking place with the Safe Schools Project NSW.
 Safe Schools Coalition Australia builds on the highly successful Safe Schools Coalition Victoria model, and replaces the NSW Proud Schools program.
 This program is offered across NSW by lead agency Family Planning NSW who will deliver the Australian government-backed program free of charge, supporting young people, school staff and families.
-Safe Schools aim to improve safety and inclusivity for all students and teachers while taking a zero-tolerance approach to homophobia and transphobia in the school community.
+Safe Schools aim to improve safety and inclusivity for all students and teachers while taking a zerotolerance approach to homophobia and transphobia in the school community.